San Miniato al Monte

 The tabernacle, the Capella del Crocefisso, was built to house the miraculous Crucifix which was said to have bowed to San Giovanni Gualberto - this Crucifix has been in Santa Trýnita since 1671, and its story is told on that church's page.
 The tabernacle here was built for Piero il Gottoso (Piero the Gouty) in 1448, around the same time as he was having the larger and more ornate tabernacle built to house the similarly miraculous image at SS Annunziata.
 Pagno di Lapo Portigiani and Michelozzo were involved in both projects, with Luca della Robbia working on this one.
 The controlling Calimala guild (the guild of cloth finishers and merchants) were initially resistant to allowing Piero to add his family and personal arms to the decoration of the tabernacle.
 But they gave in.
 Michelozzo's gilded bronze eagle of the Calimala guild, clutching a bale of cloth, dominates the front face, but you'll also find Piero's falcon, his symbol of a diamond ring encircling three feathers and the Medici family palle.
 The painted panels at the back, which protect the Crucifix, are the work of Agnolo Gaddi (1394-96) and show scenes from the lives of Saints Miniato and Giovanni Gualberto, the Annunciation, and the Passion of Christ.
 They were originally arranged in a cruciform shape to protect the crucifix.
 The enamelled terracotta roof and ceiling are by Luca della Robbia.

 The left-hand aisle wall begins with two detached frescoes by Mariotto di Nardo (a Madonna and Child with Saints and a Crucifixion with Seven Saints) and a damaged but admirable anonymous Crucifix (see right).
 Here is also the Chapel of the Cardinal of Portugal, begun in 1460 by Antonio Manetti, a pupil and biographer of Brunelleschi.
 Cardinal James of Lusitania, the nephew of King Alfonso V of Portugal, died in Florence in 1459 at the age of 25, amongst his last words being a request he be buried in San Minato.
 His aunt, the Duchess Isabella of Burgundy, and his humanist friends sponsored the tomb, the only one in the church apart from the saint's.
 The tomb itself is by Antonio Rossellino and is his masterpiece.
-The chapel has five ceiling medallions by Luca della Robbia, the back wall is frescoed by Antonio and Piero Pollaiuolo, with angels pulling aside a curtain.
-The much-damaged Annunciation on the wall above the marble bishop's throne and the Evangelists and Fathers of the Church in the lunettes and spandrels are by Alessandro Baldovinetti.
+The chapel has five glazed terracotta medallions by Luca della Robbia, the back wall is frescoed by Antonio and Piero Pollaiuolo, with angels pulling aside a curtain.
+The much-damaged Annunciation on the wall above the marble bishop's throne and the Evangelists and Fathers of the Church in the lunettes and spandrels are by Alesso Baldovinetti.
+The Annunciation is painted on two unprepared oak panels.
 The paintings in here are hard to see though, due to dinginess, and the altarpiece is a copy, the original (1466-68), by the Pollaiuolo brothers, being in the Uffizi.
 Its Netherlandish plushness is said to be down to its commissioning Portuguese clients having been heavily involved in the Burgundian court.
-It was even painted on Netherlandish oak panels rather than the usual Italian poplar, using oil paints.
+It was even painted on Netherlandish oak panels (as was Baldovinetti's Annunciation) rather than the usual Italian poplar, using oil paints.

 Climbing the steps to the choir gives you a good view of the oldest frescoes here - an Annunciate Virgin and a Nativity fragment from the late 13th century.
 As you cross you can admire the lovely marble work on the screen and pulpit, by Giovanni and Francesco di Domenico in 1466, and the apse (see right) (there's a light switch at the top of the right-hand steps) containing the 13th-century dome mosaic depicting Christ Between the Virgin and San Miniato and a della Robbia Crucifix.

 There are some early (13th century) frescoes of saints on the choir wall by the entrance to the sacristy.
 Returning down the other stairs into the right-hand aisle, here are, nearer the door, a Madonna Enthroned with Six Saints, by Paolo Schiavo from 1436, and a large Saint Christopher of the 14th century.
-Seeing a Saint Christopher was thought to have offered protection to travellers for that day, so you'll often find big ones visible from church doorways.
+Seeing a Saint Christopher was thought to have offered protection or travellers and against sudden death for that day, so you'll often find big ones visible from church doorways.

-The crypt (see below right) is 11th century, groin-vaulted and has its original altar containing the saint's remains, on the site where Bishop Hildebrand had found them centuries before.
+The crypt (see right) is 11th-century, groin-vaulted and has its original altar containing Saint Minias's relics, on the site where Bishop Hildebrand had found them centuries before.
 The vaults above it are frescoed with saints and prophets, on a blue starry-night background, by Taddeo Gaddi.
-These are works of his maturity (c.1338/41) - later than the Baroncelli Chapel in Santa Croce - but they are all that remains of his work here.
+These very damaged and heavily restored are works of his early maturity (c.1338/41) - later than the Baroncelli Chapel in Santa Croce - but they are all that remains of his work here, probably commissioned by the Corbinelli family, many of whom were prominent wool merchants.

 Unfinished.
 Built by Baccio d'Agnolo around 1520 as the existing tower had collapsed in 1499.
 During the siege of 1529, during which it was used as an artillery post, Michelangelo saved it by covering it in woollen mattresses to protect it from the enemy cannon balls.